enechange/EnergyDataSimulationChallenge/README.md

 On that basis, predict EnergyProduction on June 2013 for each house, and calculate MAE(Mean Absolute Error).
 You can use any algorithms including multiple-variables regression, polynomial regression, Neural network, SVM, etc...

+We will see **accuracy of prediction(MAE), algorithm choice, parameter tuning, programming skill**.
+Make sure that MAE value is not all.
+We would like to see many aspects of your commits.

 ### Input

 Input dataset file is in data/ directory as follows.